stater-co/nft-lending-contracts/contracts/libs/openzeppelin-solidity/README.md

 ## Security

 This project is maintained by [OpenZeppelin](https://openzeppelin.com), and developed following our high standards for code quality and security.
-OpenZeppelin is meant to provide tested and community-audited code, but please use common sense when doing anything that deals with real money!
+OpenZeppelin Contracts is meant to provide tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problems you might experience.

-The core development principles and strategies that OpenZeppelin is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.
+The core development principles and strategies that OpenZeppelin Contracts is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.

 The latest audit was done on October 2018 on version 2.0.0.

 Please report any security issues you find to security@openzeppelin.org.

+Critical bug fixes will be backported to past major releases.

 ## Contribute

-OpenZeppelin exists thanks to its contributors.
+OpenZeppelin Contracts exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!

 ## License

-OpenZeppelin is released under the [MIT License](LICENSE).
+OpenZeppelin Contracts is released under the [MIT License](LICENSE).